Christian Yelich Preview, Player Props: Brewers vs. Rangers

 Rangers Pitching Rankings

-- The 8.4 strikeouts per nine innings compiled by the Rangers pitching staff ranks 22nd in MLB.
+- The 8.3 strikeouts per nine innings put together by the Rangers pitching staff ranks 24th in MLB.

-- The Rangers have the 10th-ranked team ERA among all MLB pitching staffs (3.96).
+- The Rangers' 4.00 team ERA ranks 10th across all MLB pitching staffs.

-- In his most recent appearance on Sunday, the lefty tossed 1 1/3 innings against the San Francisco Giants, allowing one earned run while surrendering three hits.
+- Dunning (9-4 with a 3.17 ERA and 97 strikeouts in 127 2/3 innings pitched) tries for his 10th victory when he gets the start for the Rangers, his 19th of the season.

-- The 32-year-old has amassed a 4.17 ERA and 9.4 strikeouts per nine innings in 23 games this season, while allowing a batting average of .239 to opposing hitters.
+- The righty's most recent appearance was on Sunday against the San Francisco Giants, when he went seven innings, surrendering one earned run while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.